ocastilloreyes/petgem/README.rst

    :target: https://github.com/ocastilloreyes/petgem/pkgs/container/petgem-ci-env
    :alt: Docker image version

-**PETGEM** (Parallel Exascale Toolkit for Geophysical Electromagnetic Modeling) is a high-performance open-source software designed for the simulation of electromagnetic (EM) fields in geophysical exploration.
+**PETGEM** (Parallel Exascale Toolkit for Electromagnetic Modeling) is a high-performance open-source software designed for the simulation of electromagnetic (EM) fields in geophysical exploration.
 It is developed and maintained by researchers at the `Universitat Politècnica de Catalunya (UPC) <https://www.ac.upc.edu/en?set_language=en>`_ and the `Barcelona Supercomputing Center (BSC) <https://www.bsc.es/es/discover-bsc/organisation/scientific-structure/geophysical-applications>`_.

 Key features include:

-- Parallel and scalable solver for large-scale 3D EM forward modeling
+- Parallel and scalable solver for large-scale 3D EM forward and inverse modeling
 - Support for tetrahedral meshes and high-order edge finite element formulations
 - Optimized for **HPC clusters and exascale architectures**
-- Flexible **C kernel** for performance
+- Flexible **C kernels** for performance

 Dependencies
 ------------